jessix00/Portfolio/README.md

 # Portfolio
 ## About
-This project is for my 2019 portfolio website.
+This is my 2019 portfolio website.
+This site is completely responsive.
+No templates were utilized, everything was custom built.

 ## Tech Used
 * HTML